1kevinvh/portfolio/README.md

   - Recommended targeted marketing strategies such as incentives for long or weekend rides to convert non-subscribers into subscribers.

 ![Cyclistic Graph](/assets/img/daily_avg_trip_duration.png)

 ---

+## Education
+**Bachelors of Science in Mathematics and Statistics**
+- Grand Valley State University, 2017-2021
+  - Allendale, Michigan

+---